 Get a quote now | Allstate review

 People with DUIs, speeding tickets, or at-fault accidents on their records generally pay more than average for car insurance.
-High-risk drivers in Pennsylvania pay a monthly average of $195 for full coverage, compared to the state average of $174.
-While GEICO was a more expensive carrier on our list of the best car insurance companies compared to some competitors, it may be a good option since it insures high-risk drivers and can file required SR22 forms.
+High-risk drivers in Pennsylvania pay a monthly average of $185 for full coverage, compared to the state average of $160.
+While GEICO is a more expensive carrier on our list of the best car insurance companies compared to some competitors, it could be a good option for some since it insures high-risk drivers and can file required SR22 forms.

 - It offers multiple discounts, including multi-vehicle and good driver